 What do Gray Wolves Eat

-- Gray wolves are basically carnivores in nature and obtained most of their nutritional requirements from the meat of other animals.
+- Gray wolves are carnivores in nature and obtain most of their nutritional requirements from the meat of other animals.
 However, they also eat some foods of plant origin.

 - They are pack hunters, and all members of the pack hunt together.

-- They predominantly prey wild herbivorous hoofed mammals.
+- They predominantly prey on wild herbivorous hoofed mammals.

-- Gray wolves usually hunt on the vulnerable individuals of large size prey.
+- Gray wolves usually hunt on vulnerable individuals of large size prey.

-- A pack of 15 individuals have the ability to bring down a full-grown moose.
+- A pack of 15 individuals can bring down a full-grown moose.

 - Their diet varies according to their habitat in different continents.